Samea-Innovation/D2CBridge/README.md

   used anymore.

 ### Security Manager plugin
-D2CB service uses a Json Web Token to authenticate to NextNav Hybrid GNSS Cloud.
+D2CB service uses a Json Web Token to authenticate to nestwave Hybrid GNSS Cloud.
 It updates it regularly using `/renew` API.
 The newly retrieved JWT needs to be stored in a secure persistent storage.